Adam-GlickWhatever Happened to those Solar-Thermal Water Heaters we used to see on Peoples’ Roofs?

 The market chill (and the installer gap)

-Even in places that subsidized solar hot water, interest often cratered once PV incentives (a.k.a. “net metering” or “feed-in tariffs”) stole the spotlight.
+Even in places that subsidized solar hot water, interest often cratered once PV incentives (a.k.a. “net metering” or “feed-in tariffs”) stole the spotlight and added even more value to the solar PV option.
+This essentially killed the market demand for these things.
 Fewer trained installers + fewer parts + fewer new systems = a classic “vicious cycle of obsolescence”.
 (UK case study: Solarthermalworld.org)

 Solar-thermal energy storage is increasingly an area of interest for grid-scale operators for use as giant thermal batteries.
 But on the residential power side, there is also some renewed interest: